Who Should Be Trustee of Your Revocable TrustJacksonville Estate Planning Attorneys Provide Answers

 A revocable living trust is simply a legal document that lets you reduce unnecessary legal fees, save taxes and keep control over your assets while you are living, if you become physically or mentally incapacitated, and after you die.

 When you set up a revocable living trust, you need to name someone (a trustee) to manage the assets your trust controls.
 While you can choose just about any adult, there are very good reasons why you should consider a corporate trustee or institutional trustee.
+Who should be the trustee of your trust may be the most important question in the design and implementation of your estate planning documents that include a revocable living trust, or a testamentary trust.

 2. 7 Reasons To Use A Corporate or Institutional Trustee